 Pro-actively choose to keep moving and clear blocks.
 When we are stuck we are not whole, there is a part of us not ready to move.
 Practice having faith in our natural inclination to whole-ness.
 Relax into knowing what you know, be open to what you don’t know and keep taking steps forward.

-I hope this help you to live a beautiful and joyful life!
+I hope this helps you to live a beautiful and joyful life!

 This article was written by Gay Landeta with the intention of helping you to Create the Life you Want to Live!
 All rights reserved 2014.